maritiren/maritiren.github.io/content/posts/threat-modeling.md

 Technically, what I describe in this article is closer to **threat identification** than comprehensive threat modeling.
 Traditional threat modeling frameworks like STRIDE involve deep analysis of attack paths and detailed threat categorization.
-The approach I recommend—using Rapid Risk Assessment—is actually a hybrid between risk assessment and threat modeling.
+The approach in this article—using Rapid Risk Assessment—is actually a hybrid between risk assessment and threat modeling.
 It's simpler and more focused on identifying threats that teams can act on.

 So why do I call it threat modeling?
 Because for most organizations without advanced AppSec maturity, this simpler approach is what I believe is best to